 For example, recently it has added cmdlets to help with Availability Groups.
 Which you can read more about in detail here.

 You can use this instead of having to delve into complex code.
 You can find out more about this module in detail here.

-Well that’s it from me in this post.
-These are modules I tend to find useful and are not a complete list of modules you can use with SQL Server.
+Of course, these are modules I tend to find useful and are not a complete list of all the modules you can use with SQL Server.